shaunanoordin/matter-js-experiment/README.md

 # Starter Web App

-Starter template for HTML5 + JavaScript + Sass web app projects.
+Hackday experiment using Matter.js to create a game about a spaceship awkwardly delivering cargo.

 Created by [Shaun A. Noordin](https://shaunanoordin.com).

 ## How to Use

 Start the web app by accessing `index.html` from your web browser.
-(Compatible with Chrome 89 and Firefox 87.)
+(Compatible with Chrome 112 and Firefox 112.)

 ## Development Notes